top of page

 Yadi svayamadhunā mukto na syātsa muktiṁ yātuṁ na śaknuyādyatastāṁ labdhvā sa punastadviyukto bhavet||29||

-If (yadi) one (svayam) were not (na syāt) liberated (muktaḥ) now (adhunā), he would not be able (saḥ… na śaknuyāt) to attain (yātum) Liberation (muktim), because (yatas) after attaining it (tām labdhvā) he would be able to lose it (saḥ… tad-viyuktaḥ bhavet) again (punar).
+If (yadi) one (svayam) were not (na syāt) liberated (muktaḥ) now (adhunā), he (saḥ) could not (na śaknuyāt) attain (yātum) Liberation (muktim) because (yatas) after getting (labdhvā) it (tām), he (saḥ) could lose (viyuktaḥ bhavet) it (tad) again (punar).

-तस्मान्मुक्तिः सर्वाक्रान्ता च लभ्यार्था तथ ा॥३०॥
+तस्मान्मुक्तिः सर्वाक्रान्ता च लभ्यार्था तथा॥३०॥

 Tasmānmuktiḥ sarvākrāntā ca labhyārthā tathā||30||

-Therefore (tasmāt), Liberation (muktiḥ) is the possession of all (sarva-ākrāntā) as well as (ca… tathā) the Goal to be achieved (labhya-arthā) .
+Therefore (tasmāt), Liberation (muktiḥ) is the possession of everybody (sarva-ākrāntā) as well as (ca… tathā) the Goal to be attained (labhya-arthā).

 Abhīkṣṇapraśnāpekṣayā kiṁkartavyatā viśiṣṭadaśāyāṁ viśiṣṭadeśa ityādi sadā samānottaraṁ paramaśivānugraheṇa paramaśivābhedasākṣātkāra iti||31||

-With reference to (apekṣayā) the frequent (abhīkṣṇa) question (praśna) (about) 'what to do (kiṁkartavyatā) under certain circumstances (viśiṣṭa-daśāyām), at a certain place (viśiṣṭa-deśe) and so on (iti-ādi)', the answer is always the same (sadā samāna-uttaram) : 'Realizing (sākṣātkāraḥ) through the Grace of Paramaśiva (parama-śiva-anugraheṇa ) that one is Paramaśiva (parama-śiva-abheda… iti)' .
+With reference to (apekṣayā) the frequent (abhīkṣṇa) question (praśna) (about) 'what to do (kiṁkartavyatā) under certain circumstances (viśiṣṭa-daśāyām), in a certain place (viśiṣṭa-deśe) and such (iti-ādi)', the answer is always the same (sadā samāna-uttaram): 'To realize (sākṣātkāraḥ) by Paramaśiva's Grace (parama-śiva-anugraheṇa) that one is Paramaśiva (parama-śiva-abheda… iti)'.

 Muktimuddiśya yāvajjīvenāpradhānāḥ sarvānyaniṣpattayo yato'śīrṣakadehavanmuktihīnaṁ jīvitam||32||